 One thing is for certain, however: Much as C.A. and subsequent owners tried to make the cave something more than what it is, those efforts never quite stuck.
 The cave was always a cave.

 WHAT’S IT LIKE now?
 As one might expect, a great deal has changed in the 60-some years since the club’s Depression-era heyday.
-In the mid-’50s, after an ailing Linebarger sold the property, there seems to have been a shift in aesthetic, with Alice and residents of Wonderland appearing behind the bandstand, and cutouts of the Queen of Hearts and the cards taking up posts at the ends of benches.
+In 1952, after an ailing Linebarger sold off most of the property (with the exception of the cave itself), there seems to have been a shift in aesthetic, with Alice and residents of Wonderland appearing behind the bandstand, and cutouts of the Queen of Hearts and the cards taking up posts at the ends of benches.
 Later, as the shadow of the Cold War loomed, the cave was turned into a civil-defense fallout shelter, with 17.5-gallon barrels of water brought in.
-In the late ’80s and early ’90s, there was one last grasping attempt at life, as two men from Bentonville bought the property from Linebarger’s three daughters and installed modern lighting, restrooms and an expanded bar.
+In the late ’80s and early ’90s, there was one last grasping attempt at life, as two men from Bentonville bought the property from Linebarger’s three granddaughters and installed modern lighting, restrooms and an expanded bar.

 But even knowing all of those changes have come to pass doesn’t soften the blow of seeing what the cave looks like now.

 For the final minute of an amateur documentary about the cave posted on YouTube in 2010, there’s a mix of video footage and photos that provide a glimpse into the cave as it was at the time.
 Any sign of elegance has been stripped away.
 Time and vandalism have left the place in ruins.
 Broken bottles litter the stairs.
 Graffiti mars the white stone walls.
 There are no more working lights.
 The plumbing is a splintered mess of white plastic.
 Somewhere even deeper still, past the ballroom, there’s a cache of barrels held over from the fallout-shelter days.